prashantgupta24/Devops-Special-Milestone/README.md

         node client.js
         ./jenkins.sh

 The first 3 lines actually talk to the server, and fetch the NPM version installed on the server as well as the package.json file.
-The 4th line prepares a document which has the differences in the dependencies of both the package.json files.
+The 4th line is a npm module called *packcomp*, which is a handy tool for comparing package.json files.
+It prepares a document which has the differences in the dependencies of both the package.json files.
 The *client.js* file reads these changes, and if it identifies that there is a version mismatch in either the NPM version or the package.json dependency version, it triggers a new instance, and creates new Inventory and Jenkins job files.
 The next line executes the Jenkins job.

 #### Playbook for new server